The Book of Phoenix: Plot

 The novel opens with an Okeke man, Sunuteel, who finds an ancient cave of computers.
 His portable finds an open file and he starts listening to an audio file called "The Book of Phoenix," which is called a "memory extract."
 He becomes immersed in the story.

 Phoenix is an accelerated biological organism who was created by LifeGen Technologies and lives in Tower 7 in Manhattan with other SpeciMen.
 She is told that her lover, Saeed, has committed suicide.
 Phoenix and Mmuo, her friend and another SpeciMen who can walk through walls, attempted to escape and destroy the tower, after freeing Seven, a mysterious winged man who appears to be a powerful SpeciMen, locked in a dome, hanging like the Hanging Man in the Tarot.
 However, Phoenix is unable to escape and the Big Eyes catch her.
 She explodes into fire like a bomb, killing everyone near her and knocking Tower 7 down, freeing everyone inside who is still alive.

 It seems she dies, but she regenerates a few days later and is given an alien seed by the Backbone to return to Ghana.
-Phoenix is being chased by the Big Eyes and while on the run she develops wings and with the aid of Seven flies to Wulugu, Ghana where she secretly plants the seed.
+Phoenix is being chased by the Big Eyes and while on the run she develops wings and with the aid of Seven, flies to Wulugu, Ghana where she secretly plants the seed.
 Seven flies with her and teaches her how to "slip," which is using time travel.
 She can use this ability to go back in time.

-In Ghana, she is given the name Okore and she lives peaceful with the residents.
+In Ghana, she is given the name Okore and she lives peacefully with the residents.
 A year later the Big Eye shows up in Wulugu under the disguise of investors and shoots Kofi, her lover.
-She then explodes into fire, putting Kofi out of his misery and killing all nearby Big Eyes.
+She then explodes into fire, putting Kofi out of his misery and killing all the Big Eyes nearby.

 A reawakened Phoenix gives herself to the Big Eyes and is taken back to a tower in America.
 She escapes and reunites with Mmuo and Saeed.
-Saeed did not die of suicide, and instead awoke in a place where other dead SpeciMens are sent.
+Saeed did not die of suicide, and instead awoke in a place where other dead SpeciMens were sent.
 But he was created to survive, and he did.
 Together the three of them destroy Tower 1, freeing all the inmates.

 Phoenix is deemed a terrorist, but she still manages to get inside of the Library of Congress, to learn more about the corporation, herself, her history, her friends and her mother before she heads to Tower 4 along with Saeed and Mmuo.